Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Cloud AI, IBM Watson

 Within this article, we’ll first give an overview of the main machine-learning-as-a-service platforms by Amazon, Google, Microsoft, and IBM, and will follow it by comparing machine learning APIs that these vendors support.
 Please note that this overview isn’t intended to provide exhaustive instructions on when and how to use these platforms, but rather what to look for before you start reading through their documentation.

-Amazon Machine Learning for predictive analytics is one of the most automated solutions on the market and the best fit for deadline-sensitive operations.
+Amazon Machine Learning for predictive analytics is one of the most automated ML solutions on the market and the best fit for deadline-sensitive operations.
 The service can load data from multiple sources, including Amazon RDS, Amazon Redshift, CSV files, etc. All data preprocessing operations are performed automatically: The service identifies which fields are categorical and which are numerical, and it doesn’t ask a user to choose the methods of further data preprocessing (dimensionality reduction and whitening).

 Prediction capacities of Amazon ML are limited to three options: binary classification, multiclass classification, and regression.
 That said, this Amazon ML service doesn’t support any unsupervised learning methods, and a user must select a target variable to label it in a training set.
 Also, a user isn’t required to know any machine learning methods because Amazon chooses them automatically after looking at the provided data.